Aiken, South Carolina: Geography and climate

-Aiken is near the center of Aiken County.
-It is 20 mi northeast of Augusta, Georgia, along U.S. Route 1 and U.S. Route 78.
+Aiken is near the center of Aiken County, 20 mi northeast of Augusta, Georgia, along U.S. Route 1 and U.S. Route 78.
 Interstate 20 passes 6 mi to the north of the city, with access via South Carolina Highway 19 (exit 18) and US 1 (exit 22).

-According to the United States Census Bureau, the city has a total area of 21.58 sqmi, of which 21.45 sqmi is land and 0.13 sqmi (0.60%) is water.
+According to the United States Census Bureau, the city has a total area of 21.58 sqmi, of which 0.13 sqmi (0.60%) is covered by water.

-Aiken has a humid subtropical climate characterized by hot, humid summers and cool, dry winters, but experiences milder temperatures throughout the year than the rest of the state.
+Aiken has a humid subtropical climate characterized by hot, humid summers and cool, dry winters, but it experiences milder temperatures throughout the year than the rest of the state.
 Precipitation is distributed relatively uniformly throughout the year, with mostly rain in the milder months and occasional snow in the winter.
 The coldest recorded temperature was −4 F on January 21, 1985, and the hottest 109 F on August 21, 1983.